kuanyewleong/semi_supervised_classification_of_coloured_objects_with_challenging_lighting/README.md

 Technique based on the paper: https://arxiv.org/pdf/2106.04527.pdf, and several parts are optimized / modified to suit challenging colour classification scenario.
 Major adaptation for colour augmentation used in semi-supervised learning is given in the last section below.

+I also tried to use a very simple/light Resnet model (check the model file) here.

 You may need to do your own calculation for pixel statistics and replace your values in "datasets.py".
 You can refer the formulae in "calculate_image_mean_std.py"

 Currently it is set as the following for my use case (private dataset):